didaquis/twitter-openweathermap/README.md

   * Duplicate the configuration file `_env` and rename it as `.env`
   * Write your credentials in file `.env`
 * You must edit the file `src/appConfiguration.js` for configure the application.
-  * For each city to retrieve data from OpenWeatherMap API you need to create a new property inside `citiesToRetrieve`.
+  * For each city to retrieve data from OpenWeatherMap API you need to create a new property inside `locations`.
 The name of the property is just for reference, choose any valid string (my recomendation is use the name of city).
 This key must contain a new object with property `id` and his value must be a valid ID value of city.
 You can see list of ID values of cities on the documentation of OpenWeatherMap API.
 You must include another property called `timezone` with the timezone of the city.
   ```
   /* Example of configuration */
   // ...
-  citiesToRetrieve: {
+  locations: {
 		fooCity: {
 			id: 1111111,
 			timezone: 'Europe/Madrid'